 Friday , March 26, 2021

-Another night of terrible sleep.
+Another night of terrible sleep on the Appalachian Trail in Georgia.
 The storm from yesterday got even bigger last night with lots of rain and thunder.
 With 5 people stuffed in the shelter it was crazy.
 Really hoping for better sleep tonight.

 It was a slow start for everyone getting things organized after a night of rain.
 I didn’t leave until 9.